Summer Start Program Housing

 What are my Academic Year housing options and rates?

-Summer Start Program Community Housing allows you to choose one space and roommate within the Summer Start Program area in Calhoun Courts to stay in for both the Summer and Academic Year terms.
-Summer Start Program students can only room with other Summer Start Program students.
+Summer Start Living Learning Community Housing allows you to choose one space and roommate within the Summer Start Living Learning Community area in Calhoun Courts to stay in for both the Summer and Academic Year terms.
+Summer Start Living Learning Community students can only room with other Summer Start Living Learning Community students.
 This means you won’t be changing roommates or moving out at the end of the summer.
-Your roommate for Summer and Academic must be in the Summer Start Program as well.
+Your roommate for Summer and Academic must be in the Summer Start Living Learning Community as well.

 A Living-Learning Community (LLC) allows you to pick your community rather than a building.
 We offer a wide selection of LLCs focused on a variety of topics, including Major, Identity, and Involvement-centered.
 Check out our LLC page for a full list of available communities.

-General First-Year Housing allows you to select from any available non-LLC space in a First-Year residential community.
+General First-Year Housing allows you to select from any available non-Living Learning Community space in a First-Year residential community.

 What are my Academic Year dining options and rates?